RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 Multilocus sequence type (MLST) for the 142 complete genomes was determined using (https://github.com/sanger-pathogens/mlst_check) and the MLST schema for *P. aeruginosa* (www.pubmlst.org; downloaded September 2019).
 New sequence types (STs) were assigned a unique internal identifier (STs ≥4000).

+Among the 142 genomes, *Pseudomonas aeruginosa* PAO1 reference genome (GCF_000006765.1) was included so that the Prodigal algorithm could use it as reference to recognize coding sequences (CDs).
+Prodigal generated the PAO1.trn file at this step.

 **The PAO1 genome was then removed from further analysis**.

 ## Step 1: Definition of CD sequences